jedi-academy/learn-4711/readme.rst

 This webapp was written by James Parry, Instructor in Computer Systems Technology at the British Columbia Institute of Technology, and Project Lead for CodeIgniter.

+The Parsedown library comes from https://github.com/erusev/parsedown, and has an MIT license.

 CodeIgniter is a project of B.C.I.T.